 Pair pastels with neutral colours

-Part of wearing colour well is about knowing what to pair different colours with.
-For example, by pairing pastel colours with neutral tones like blacks, creams, nudes, and greys, you can create a playful yet sophisticated look, and avoid your outfit looking too ‘sweet’ or ‘sickly’.
+Part of wearing colour well is knowing what to pair different colours with.
+For example, by pairing pastel colours with neutral tones like blacks, creams, nudes, and greys, you can create a playful yet sophisticated look and avoid your outfit looking too ‘sweet’ or ‘sickly’.

-Wearing too many pastel colours at once can also leave some people looking washed out – so breaking outfits up with neutral colours helps to balance them out and avoid this.
+Wearing too many pastel colours at once can also leave some people looking washed out, so try to break up outfits with neutral colours to balance them out.

 Experiment with prints

-Once you start wearing colour, you might find yourself wanting to experiment with different prints.
+Once you start wearing colour, you might like to experiment with different prints.
 Leaf prints, abstract flowers, stripes, polka dots, and animal prints are just a few of the patterns you might be drawn to.

 The key to introducing prints to your wardrobe is to keep it simple and not overdo it.
 This means opting for staple pieces with a print, like a fitted blazer or a pencil skirt, and teaming them up with complementary block colours.

-Blocks of neutral colours are often best if you want to balance out a print and tone it down.
+Blocks of neutral colours are often best if you’d like to balance out a print and tone it down.
 Or, if you’re feeling particularly bold, you could pick a colour from the print and wear it as a block colour somewhere else in your outfit – just as the woman above has chosen to do with her aquamarine necklace.

-If you’re not used to wearing prints, it can help to stick to classic fits and avoid any fussy extras (like ruching or frills) which can make the outfit seem much busier.
+If you’re not used to wearing prints, it can help to stick to classic fits and avoid any fussy extras (like ruching or frills), which can make the outfit much busier.

 The size of the print can also have an impact.
 Larger prints are often bolder and more eye-catching, whereas smaller prints can be more subtle, while still adding depth to an outfit.